CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-auth/Lab02-getting-started-page.md

 By completing this lab, you will learn to:

 - Configure and register applications in Microsoft Entra ID
-- Implement interactive authentication in .NET
+- Implement interactive authentication in a .NET console application
-- Acquire Graph API access tokens using MSAL.NET
+- Acquire delegated access tokens using MSAL.NET
 - Integrate the Microsoft Graph SDK
-- Retrieve real user profile information programmatically
+- Retrieve user profile information programmatically

 ---